MuhtasimTanmoy/notebook/systems/codec.md

 # Codec

-The video format is a container that contains all required part to play back specific file.
+The video format is a container that contains all the required parts to play back specific files.
 - Video Stream
 - Audio Stream
 - Metadata
     - Bitrate
     - Type
-    - Resoulution
+    - Resolution
     - Subtitle
     - Device
     - Time of creation